Krishbelwal/Netflix_Content_Analysis/Readme.md

 - **Power BI:** Dashboard development & visualization

 ## 4. Data Cleaning Steps
-- Standardised text by converting columns to capitalised format.
+- Standardised text by capitalising columns.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
-- Used **Split Column (by delimiter)** in Power Query to separate multiple values in `Genres` and `Country` columns.
+- Split multiple values in `Genres` and `Country` columns using **Split Column by Delimiter** in Power Query.
-- Applied **Unpivot Columns** to transform the data into a normalized row format for better analysis.
+- Applied **Unpivot Columns** for a normalized row format.
 - Corrected date formats (dd-mm-yy → mm-dd-yy) for consistent visualization.

 ## 5. Dataset Links